vbookshelf/W2H-Web-2-Home/README.md

 - Send messages from a mobile chat interface and get dummy responses from the code running on your laptop.
 - Use the control panel to press a button that remotely turns an Arduino LED on and off.
 - Send files from your phone to your laptop.
+The files will appear in the folder named: ```downloads```
 - Get a feel for the latency associated with this approach.
 - See the token access control system in action.